Formlessly/Formless_Mod_Beta/README.md

 You may redistribute the mod as the license states.

-THE MOD IS BUILT ON TOP OF SBE AND AUTOGG SO THE CREDIT GOES TO THEM
+THE MOD IS BUILT ON TOP OF DIFFERENT MODS